Devon, UK

 Logo design that lasts.

+Jon Heavens designs logos and brand marks for businesses across Devon, the South West, and beyond.
+Over 15 years building marks that survive at 32px favicon and 4-metre van-wrap scale, delivered as full systems with variants, guidelines, and supplier-ready files.
 A logo is the one asset a business reuses for the next ten years.
-Every touchpoint, every invoice, every shopfront — the mark appears everywhere.
+Every touchpoint, every invoice, every shopfront, the mark appears everywhere.
 Design it right the first time and it carries the brand without effort.
 Get it wrong and everything downstream suffers.

 What Makes a Good Logo